Self-Service Password Reset (SSPR): How to It Works & How to Enable It

 • Email interception: Email accounts are often only protected by passwords, and over 65% of people reuse passwords across accounts.
 If an attacker can compromise a person’s email account, they can easily retrieve a passcode sent to that email.

-Frustrating Authenticator Apps
+Unreliable Authenticator Apps

 While authenticator applications like Microsoft Authenticator offer a more secure alternative to SMS or email OTPs, they have major drawbacks that must be taken into account.
 Self-service password reset systems that rely on authenticator apps for user verification create security risks, and frustrated users may end up having to contact support anyway.